Have you been diagnosed with a brain tumour? Order your free information pack.

 Everyone has the right to ask for flexible working after 26 weeks of employment.
 Your employer has a duty to consider this.
 For example, you may need this to take the person you are caring for to appointments.
 Flexible working rules differ in Northern Ireland.

-If you are caring for someone with a brain tumour, you have the right to take a reasonable amount of unpaid time off to look after dependants in an emergency
+If you are caring for someone with a brain tumour, you have the right to take a reasonable amount of unpaid time off to look after them in an emergency.

 If you are in paid employment and legally classed as disabled, your employer must make ‘reasonable adjustments’ to help and support you (assuming they know you have/had a brain tumour).